 - You will be asked to share your screen so the proctor can confirm that you do not have additional browser tabs open that might aid in your exam.

 - You must have a state-issued identification card (you will be asked to hold it up to your camera and show it to the proctor at the time of the exam so the proctor can confirm your identity).

 - To launch your exam:

-- Live Online students will receive an exam password at the end of your course that must be used to access the exam.
+- Live Online students will receive an exam password at the end of your course that must be used to access the exam (this does not apply to Texas students).
 This password must be entered in the presence of the proctor each time the exam is attempted.

 - Once in the exam, students will also need to fill out a proctor form via the virtual classroom in the LMS.
 The proctor must be present when filling this out.